reposy/llms-gui/frontend-react-ts/src/hooks/README.md

 - `content`: The full content object fetched from the store
 - Individual properties extracted from content with defaults
 - Change handlers for updating specific properties
-- `updateContent`: A method to update multiple properties at once
+- `setContent`: A method to update multiple properties at once
 - Additional functionality specific to the node type

 ## Example Usage